yamaton/vscode-h2o/README.md

 ## Sandbox for Linux Users
-Please consider installomg [bubblewrap](https://wiki.archlinux.org/title/Bubblewrap) if using in Linux or WSL.
-H2O automatically runs in the sandbox if available such that untrusted commands do no harm.
+Please consider installing [bubblewrap](https://wiki.archlinux.org/title/Bubblewrap) if using the extension on Linux or WSL.
+H2O runs commands in the sandbox, if available, such that untrusted commands do no harm.

 ## Extension Commands

 This extension provides following commands:

-* `H2O: Reset`: Clears cache for the specified command.
+* `Shell Completion: Reset`: Clears cache for the specified command.
+May be invoked from a hover window over a command.

-This command can be also invoked by clicking 'Reset' in a hover window.
+* `Shell Completion: Download and Force Update Local CLI Data`: Download curated data from [here](https://github.com/yamaton/h2o-curated-data/tree/main/json), and force update local CLI info.

 ## Extension Configuration

-* `H2o: Path`: Set path to H2O.
+* `Shell Completion: Path`: Set path to H2O.
 Enter `<bundled>` to use the bundled.

 ## Internals